OB-lab/James_et_al._2021-MBE/README.md

 (This file was renamed to: *all_rel_50pp_80md_HWE.vcf*)

 We also explored variations of the above SNP filtering parameters, ranging from ‘relaxed’ to ‘intermediate’ to ‘stringent’ parameters.
 We plotted PCAs to examine whether the clustering of populations was robust to variations in the way SNPs were filtered.
 We also explored further filtering steps outlined in the ```dDocent``` SNP filtering pipeline (http://ddocent.com/filtering/).
-We found that populations consistently grouped into the same clusters, suggesting our data is robust to slight variations in SNP quality, and SNP numbers.
+We found that populations consistently grouped into the same clusters, suggesting our data is robust to slight variations in SNP quality and SNP numbers.
 Within our paper (the code presented above), we have used an ‘intermediate’ level of filtering.

 However, despite the normalisation process before merging the per-population VCF files (outlined above), a few duplicate SNPs remined within the final VCF file.
 These were removed.
 First, the chromosome number and variant position were extracted from: *all_rel_50pp_80md_HWE.vcf *, with a colon separating them.